2023 Family Traditions Contest

 - Tell us your story in an essay format, either printed or in a Word document.

 - Scrapbooks, calendars or other special items are welcome.

-- Maximum of 5 photos can be emailed.
-Limit to 2 MB each or 10 MB total per email submission.
+- High-res photos can be emailed.
+Limit of 10 MB total per email submission.

 - Video entries can be a maximum of 2 minutes in length and cannot have music.
 The preferred files are .avi and .mov, however, all submissions will be accepted.

 - Include the date of your vacation and the name of your vacation rental property.

 Submissions can be emailed to SummerFun@EIRealty.com: